 The skills development plan replaces the training plan.
-It allows employees to take training courses at the initiative of their employer, as opposed to training courses that they can take on their own initiative through their personal training account.
+It enables employees to take training courses at their employer's initiative, as opposed to training courses that they can take on their own initiative through their personal training account.

-Any employee can be targeted by a training action provided for in their company's skills development plan.
-In this case, going on training is treated as the normal performance of his employment contract.
-They may not object (except in special cases).
+Any employee may be targeted by a training course provided for in their company's skills development plan.
+In this case, the employee's departure on training is treated as the normal performance of his employment contract.
+They may not object to it (except in special cases).

 The cost of the training is borne by the company.